 Moreover, though the Department of Education penalizes colleges and universities when a certain percentage of their students default on loans, there are no such penalties for parent defaults.
 When your child’s school urges you to consider parent loans, they’re suggesting the option that brings them the greatest benefit while asking you to bear all of the risk.

 A Better Option Than Parent Loans

-The other options for parents interested in making up the gap in funding often aren’t any better, though, especially for low- and middle-income families.
+The other options for parents interested in making up the gap in funding often aren’t any better.
+This is especially true for low- and middle-income families.

 One suggestion is to take out a home equity line of credit.
 Others say dip into your Roth IRA.
 For many, these are not possible, let alone advisable.
 And the suggestion that you should have opened up a 529 college savings account isn’t really helpful at this point in the process.

 It’s easy to see why parent loans seem like the only option.
 But there’s one more option, and it’s the smartest one in most situations.
 Your child can focus on work, scholarships, or even take a gap year to build up some savings to pay for school.
 Check out our full order of operations to pay for college.

 Even in today’s job market, your child will hopefully have many more years to pay back their loans.
 They will be able to get loans with lower interest rates, lower fees, and more time and flexibility for repayment, including loan forgiveness programs.

 You can assist them in other ways, by helping them minimize their own college debt and maybe even making some of their loan payments (if you're in a position to do so without impacting your own stability).
 And one of the best things you can do for your children is have an open conversation with them about the risks and rewards of borrowing money in general.